siderolabs/omni-infra-provider-libvirt/README.md

     --config-file /config.yaml
 ```

-example for using the above `socket` based connection method:
+Example for using the above `socket` based connection method:

 > **_NOTE:_**
 > don't blindly copy-paste this, the location might vary depending on your linux distribution.